Symplectic Actions and Central Extensions

 The question of whether a central extension of the Lie algebra $\g$ of a Lie group $G$ integrates to a central extension of $G$ has been studied by Tuynman and Wiegerinck \cite{MR948561} and later by Neeb \cite{MR1424633}, on whose results we rely.
 For the case of a one-dimensional central extension $\widehat\g$ of $\g$ with Chevalley--Eilenberg cocycle $c \in \wedge^2\g^*$, one can prove that $\widehat\g$ integrates to a one-dimensional central extension of $G$ if and only if the left-invariant presymplectic structure $\Omega \in \Omega^2(G)$ associated to the cocycle $c$ admits a ``moment map'' for the left action of $G$ on itself; that is, if for every right-invariant vector field $\rho_X \in \eX(G)$, the closed one-form $\imath_{\rho_X}\Omega$ is exact.
 It is this result which we shall exploit to show that the affine orbit of $G$ in $\g^*$ arising as the image of the moment map of a symplectic $G$-action is a (linear) coadjoint orbit of a one-dimensional central extension $\widehat G$ of $G$.
 We will do so by showing that the symplectic cocycle $\theta : G \to \g^*$ gives us the desired moment map.

+In the case where the symplectic manifold $(M,\omega)$ is pre-quantisable, so that (some multiple of) $\omega$ defines an integral class in de~Rham cohomology, Neeb and Vizman \cite{MR2600913} construct the central extension $\widehat G$ of $G$ by pulling back the pre-quantum bundle to the group via the orbit map $G \to M$.

 This paper is organised as follows.
 In Section~\ref{sec:symp-action} we review the basic definitions of Lie group actions on symplectic manifolds, moment maps and hamiltonian $G$-spaces.
 We review the conditions for the equivariance of the moment map (Proposition~\ref{prop:hamiltonian-action}) and state a theorem of Kostant's (Theorem~\ref{thm:kostant-covering}) concerning the nature of morphisms between hamiltonian $G$-spaces.
 We also review the notions of symplectic cocycles and the corresponding Chevalley--Eilenberg cocycles and discuss the Lie algebra extension resulting from a non-equivariant moment map.